-Sakura (cherry blossom) has a special place in all Japanese people’s heart, and is the nation’s beloved national flower.
-Because of their beauty, it has long been thought that god resides in the trees.
+Sakura (cherry blossom) has a special place in all Japanese people’s hearts, and is the nation’s beloved national flower.
+Because of its beauty, it has long been thought that god resides in the trees.
 Some say that the custom to enjoy a feast under the cherry trees began originally to worship god.

 During the Heian era, cherry blossoms began to gain revere.
 There are many spring poems written describing the glorious festivities of the nobility concerning cherry blossoms.

 Over the years, cherry blossoms have remained popular and have been planted in all sort of places.
 It is no exaggeration to say that cherry blossom is part of Japanese people’s identity.
-Like all of the years past, people in Japan get ready to feast under the trees again for this year’s cherry blossoms.
+Like all of the past years, people in Japan get ready to feast under the trees again for this year’s cherry blossoms.

-Presently, Hirosaki Park is a home to 2600 trees with over 50 different types of cherry trees.
-First to bloom is the Somei Yoshino cherry blooms, followed by the Shidarezakura (Weeping Cherry), then finally the Yaezakura (Double Layer cherry).
-The cherry blossoms at Hirosaki Castle (Hirosaki Park) are unique as each branch produces more flowering buds due to a special pruning technique adopted from apple tree pruning.
-The cherry trees fill with beautiful blossoms.
+Presently, Hirosaki Park is a home to 2600 trees including over 50 different types of cherry trees.
+First to bloom are the Somei Yoshino cherry blossoms, followed by the Shidarezakura (Weeping Cherry), then finally the Yaezakura (Double Layer cherry) will bloom.
+The cherry blossoms at Hirosaki Castle (Hirosaki Park) are unique as each branch produces more flowering buds than normal cherry blossoms due to a special pruning technique adopted from apple tree pruning.
+Beautiful Blossoms will fill the cherry blossom trees.

 Night illumination gives the blossoms a different beauty along with the Hirosaki Castle.
-The night cherry blossoms have been chosen as one of the best three in Japan.
+Hirosakis cherry blossoms at night have been chosen as one of the best three in Japan.